Church Bulletin

 Pre-School Teachers: Mrs. Amy Kramin

-Bible School teachers: Cindy Schultz, Superintendent; Kathy Blank, Ariana Dreyer
+Bible School teachers: Cindy Schultz, Superintendent; Kathy Blank, Ariana Dreyer, Brenda Hermel

 Mission Statement: